hngabo-lang/Momo_sms/README.md

 ## Tables

-**Users** senders and receivers.
+**Users**: senders and receivers.
 One table, two roles.

-**Transactions** the money movements.
+**Transactions**: the money movements.
 Links to a sender and receiver, has an amount, date, and status.

-**Transaction_Categories** transaction types (People to People Transfer, Airtime Purchase, etc).
+**Transaction_Categories**: transaction types (People to People Transfer, Airtime Purchase, etc).

-**Transaction_Category_Mapping** junction table linking transactions to categories, since one transaction can have more than one category.
+**Transaction_Category_Mapping**: junction table linking transactions to categories, since one transaction can have more than one category.

-**System_Logs** tracks what happened while a transaction was processed.
+**System_Logs**: tracks what happened while a transaction was processed.

 ## Key design choices

-- **UUIDs, not auto-increment IDs** To avoid conflicts since data comes in from SMS, not a single controlled source.
+- **UUIDs, not auto-increment IDs**: To avoid conflicts since data comes in from SMS, not a single controlled source.
-- **One Users table for both roles** the same person can be a sender in one transaction and a receiver in another.
+- **One Users table for both roles**: the same person can be a sender in one transaction and a receiver in another.
-- **Junction table for categories** the standard fix for a many-to-many relationship.
+- **Junction table for categories**: the standard fix for a many-to-many relationship.

 ## SQL -> JSON